gbdev/pandocs/content/SGB_Functions.md

 `         system palettes 511, 0, 1, 2 to the SNES OBJ palette.`\
 ` A-F   Not used (zero)`

-The recommended method is to \"display\" gameboy BG tiles F9h..FFh from left to right as first 7 characters of the bottom-most character line of the gameboy screen.
-As for normal 4KByte VRAM transfers, this area should not be scrolled, should not be overlapped by gameboy OBJs, and the gameboy BGP palette register should be set up properly.
+The recommended method is to \"display\" Game Boy BG tiles F9h..FFh from left to right as first 7 characters of the bottom-most character line of the Game Boy screen.
+As for normal 4KByte VRAM transfers, this area should not be scrolled, should not be overlapped by Game Boy OBJs, and the Game Boy BGP palette register should be set up properly.
 By following that method, SNES OAM data can be defined in the 70h bytes of the gameboy BG tile memory at following addresses: